Updated February 2026

 Enhance WordPress Themes and Plugins

-Enhancing your themes and plugins will improve your website’s speed and overall performance.
-Check if any unused default WordPress themes are installed, as they take up space and could be a security risk.
+Check whether any unused default WordPress themes are installed, as they can take up space and pose a security risk.

 Choose Lightweight Themes